Thank you to all who applied for the 2019 Summer Action Grant! Applications have now closed, and decisions will be

-Summer Action Grants offer funding opportunities to undergraduate students wishing to work or intern in the United States.
+Summer Action Grants offer funding opportunities to current University of Chicago undergraduate students wishing to work or intern in the United States.
 Students are selected based on their submitted proposal, which must include a budget and a back-up plan.
 Students will also need to demonstrate how the experience will enhance their professional goals.
 Students who receive funding are required to share their experiences with the University of Chicago community upon return.
 Regional and thematic diversity of projects will also be taken into account.

 Please make sure you read the Detailed Application Guide.
 To have access to the Detailed Application Guide page, you must log in to the Career Advancement website